bglawson1001/4443-MobileApps-Lawson/Assignments/Mongo DB/README.md

 ### Instructions

-This is a link to the instructions. https://github.com/rugbyprof/4443-5373-Mobile-Apps/tree/master/Assignments/04-A04
+This is a link to Dr.Griffin's instructions. https://github.com/rugbyprof/4443-5373-Mobile-Apps/tree/master/Assignments/04-A04